-Table 1.
-Main features of flood in urban and non-urban areas
+Main features of flood in urban and non-urban areas\.

-Chanactariation Drainage sys tems Characteristics Urban areas Non-urban areas Flood description - Overflow of urban drainage infrastructures due to lack of proper drainage in an urban area - Overflow or rise of water bodies such as rivers, streams, sea level and reservoirs Flood causalities - Mainly fast surface runoff generated by rainfall - Mainly high intensity of rainfall or accumulation of surface runoff Flood duration - Between a few minutes to a couple of days - Part of days to a week Spatial flood impacts - Small areas i.e. streets to neighbourhoods, can be extended to all urban areas, but highly distributed - Large scale such as vulnerable zones, and river riparian zones Spatial restrictions for flood management No flexibility in land surfaces or underground modification as previously occupied.
-Fast variation in land use - High flexibility in non-urban areas Main types of impacts - Economic loss and business interruption - Soil erosion - Human loss, - Wasting crops and livestock - Mental and social problems - Natural habitat loss - Urban structure and infrastructure damages - Water pollution - Reservoir or water infrastructure damages
+Characteristics Drainage systems Urban areas Non-urban areas Flood description Overflow of urban drainage infrastructures due to lack of proper drainage in an urban area Overflow or rise of water bodies such as rivers, streams, sea level and reservoirs Flood causalities - Mainly fast surface runoff generated by rainfall Mainly high intensity of rainfall or accumulation of surface runoff Flood duration Between a few minutes to a couple of days - Part of days to a week Spatial flood impacts Small areas i.e. streets to neighbourhoods, can be extended to all urban areas, but highly distributed - Large scale such as vulnerable zones, and river riparian zones Spatial restrictions for flood management No flexibility in land surfaces or underground modification as previously occupied Fast variation in land use High flexibility in non- urban areas Main types of impacts Economic loss and business interruption Human loss, Mental and social problems Urban structure and infrastructure damages Soil erosion Wasting crops and livestock Natural habitat loss Water pollution Reservoir or water infrastructure damages developing models and measuring model performance, rather than discussing real-time forecasting models in the context of urban drainage systems.
+As a result, to the best of our knowledge, there is a lack of a critical and comprehensive review to provide knowledge on this context to enable the field of research and provide the articulation of current and

-: Inspired by Cools et al. (2016), Zhao et al. (2019b), Dao et al. (2020a)
+\: Inspired by Cools et al. (2016), Zhao et al. (2019b), Dao et al. (2020a).